thanhndv212/figaroh-examples/README.md

 # FIGAROH Examples

-This repository contains comprehensive examples and tutorials for the [FIGAROH](https://github.com/thanhndv212/figaroh) library - a Python toolbox for dynamics identification and geometric calibration of robots and humans.
+This repository contains comprehensive examples and tutorials for the [FIGAROH PLUS](https://github.com/thanhndv212/figaroh-plus) library - a Python toolbox for dynamics identification and geometric calibration of robots.

 ## Prerequisites